 Therefore, since education forms the foundation for acquiring entrepreneurial skills, then higher institutions of learning can play a significant role in instilling entrepreneurial attitudes among students.
 It is in this respect that the National Policy for the inclusion of entrepreneurship courses for all students in institutions of higher learning was implemented (Dakung et al., 2017; Amuda et al., 2019) to ensure that all students are equipped with the necessary skills and knowledge so that upon graduation they could be able to establish entrepreneurial ventures and reduce the overdependence on government-paid employment.
-The idea of introducing entrepreneurship in schools is vital to the development of students' mindset towards entrepreneurial activity.
+The idea of introducing entrepreneurial activity.
 Going by this, every student of higher institutions will now graduate having the required skills, being motivated and fully prepared to start his own business.
-Therefore, the impact of this policy can be measured in terms of students' readiness to pursue entrepreneurship.
-This paper identifies the core determinants of entrepreneurial intention and to examine whether these entrepreneurial determinants can influence students' intentions towards business start-up among students' of Umaru Musa Yar'adua University, Katsina.
+Therefore, the impact of this policy can be measured in terms of students' intention and to examine whether these entrepreneurial determinants can influence students' intentions towards business start-up among students' of Umaru Musa Yar'adua University, Katsina.
 It is against this background that the following research questions are formulated;